Shows & Dates

 Classes 7-11 (Age 13-17):

 "Furious Games" by Kristi-Anne Seth" ©

-Furious Games is a hard-hitting theatre play about school shootings.
+Furious Games is a hard-hitting theatre play.
 Highly topical and sometimes shocking, this realistic play puts a mirror to our faces and the picture isn’t always pretty.
 With a long record of school shootings in the USA and beyond, we have to ask ourselves how did it come to this.
 Who’s to blame? – computer games, films, parents, society or the education system?
 The play serves as a perfect opportunity to start discussions in the classroom, to reflect, learn and listen to each other.
 Written and performed in intermediate English this theatre play is extremely suitable for a wide range of different age groups.
 Audiences can only profit from this theatre experience.

 Classes 5 - 7 (Age 10-13):

 "The Banana Gang" a musical by Kristi-Anne Seth ©